nina124/FolkDuet/readme.md

 ```

 ## Citations
-Please consider citing our paper in your publications if the project helps your research.
+Please consider citing our paper in your publications, if the project helps your research.
 BibTeX reference is as follows.

 ```
 @article{jiang2020counterpoint,